-Opportu nity driver Descripti on Potential impact Timefra me Direc t/ Indir ect Likelih ood Magnit ude of impact Estimate d financial implicati ons Manageme nt method Cost of manage ment ion extremes and droughts than 5 billion square feet of property globally.
+Opportu nity driver Descripti Potential Timefra me Direc t/ Indir ect Likelih ood Magnit ude of impact Estimate d financial implicati Manageme Cost of manage ion extremes and droughts on than 5.3 billion square feet of property globally.
 As part of our business continuity program, we provide remediati on and recovery efforts due to severe acts of weather.
 As climate change increases the likelihood of droughts, flooding, tropical cyclones, snow, and ice, there is an opportuni ty for us to increase our business in remediati on and recovery.
-Weather can result in storm- related conseque nces primarily limited to recovery products/ser vices (Clien t) implicati ons associate d with remediati on and recovery efforts from the effects of severe weather events is 1 to 25 percent of CBRE's total operating costs. the effects of severe weather events is through CBRE's Business Continuity program, which provides planned emergency responses to safeguard people, properties and the interests of employees, tenants and clients.
-The program addresses such vital areas as data back-up and recovery; alternative communica tions with tenants, clients and employees; and alternative physical locations.
+Weather. impact products/ser vices (Clien t) ons implicati ons associate d with remediati on and recovery efforts from the effects of severe weather events is 1 to 25 percent of CBRE's total operating costs. nt method the effects of severe weather events is through CBRE's Business Continuity program, which provides planned emergency responses to safeguard people, properties and the interests of employees, tenants and clients.
+The program addresses such vital areas as data back- up and recovery; alternative communica tions with tenants, clients and employees; and alternative communica tions with tenants, clients and employees; and alternative communica tions with tenants, clients and employees; and alternative physical locations.
 CBRE's managers also include weather changes in business planning.
-For example, managers take into considerati on the potential the effects of severe weather events is associate d with employee staffing to meet remediati on and recovery needs that will likely increase over time.
+For example, managers take into considerati on the ment the effects of severe weather events is associate d with employee staffing to meet remediati on and recovery needs that will likely increase over time.

-Opportu nity driver Descripti on Potential impact Timefra me Direc t/ Indir ect Likelih ood Magnit ude of impact Estimate d financial implicati ons Manageme nt method Cost of manage ment

-from the event or for market impact
+Opportu nity driver Descripti on Potential impact Timefra me Direc t/ Indir ect Likelih ood Magnit ude of impact Estimate d financial implicati ons Manageme nt method Cost of manage ment from the event or can result in more persistent business impact such as may arise from repeated storms in a similar area or ongoing drought. for market impact arising from persistent droughts and severe weather events limiting expansion of the real estate markets in some areas while encouragin g expansion in less weather- stricken areas.

-can result arising

-in more from

-persistent persistent

-business droughts

-impact and severe

-such as weather

-may arise events

-from repeated limiting expansion

-storms in of the real

-a similar estate

-area or markets in

-ongoing some areas

-drought. while

-encouragin

-g expansion

-in less

-weather- stricken

-areas.

-CC6.1c Please describe the inherent opportunities that are driven by changes in other climate-related developments
+CC6.1c Please describe your inherent opportunities that are driven by changes in other climate-related developments